Cantera/cantera/doc/sphinx/cython/tutorial.rst

 Getting Started
 ---------------

-Start by opening an interactive Python session, e.g. by running `IPython
+Start by opening an interactive Python session, e.g., by running `IPython
 <http://ipython.org/>`_.
 Import the Cantera Python module and NumPy by running::

     >>> import cantera as ct